-- Options evening Thursday 24th March 2022 Subject information for more in depth understanding of what students study within each subject will also be available on the school website. - 2.
-Completing the form Students should discuss their subject choice (s) with their parents.
-The option form will be released to student school emails on Friday 26th of March.
-Students will need to complete the form online with parents and submit by the 31st March 2022.
-Students will only be able to submit the form once, after this if a student changes their mind they will need to see Ms Klitou. - 3.
+- 1. Options evening Subject information for more in depth understanding of what students study within each subject will also be available on the school website. - Completing the form Students should discuss their subject choices with their parents.
+Students will receive their options forms next week, which will need to be returned to the school office by Monday 25th March. - 3.
 Assemblies, form time and lessons all students will have several assemblies to ensure that they are properly inducted into the options process.
 In addition all classes will be offered a Q&A session so that students get the opportunity to ask the class teacher about anything pertaining to choices.
-Finally, the PSD programme and form time will be used to ensure that students are fully equipped to make the right choices.
+Finally, the PSHCE programme and form time will be used to ensure that students are fully informed to be able to make the right choices.